aem-design/aemdesign-aem-support/aemdesign-aem-compose/README.md

 # AEM.Design Compose

-The compose project is designed as the base for all AEM Design components, functionality, and behaviour.
+The compose project is designed as the base for all AEM.Design components, functionality, and behaviour.
 It encapsulates static assets, JavaScript, CSS and a styleguide project within that controls the DLS (Design Language System).

 ## Table of Contents